 The Governmental Accounting Standards Board has also issued Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, effective for fiscal years beginning after June 15, 2013.
 This Statement will improve the accounting and financial reporting by state and local governments that extend and receive nonexchange financial guarantees.
-The Division has not yet determined the effect that the adoption of GASB Statement No. 70 may have on its financial statements.
+The adoption of this statement did not have a material effect on the financial statements.